HomeMarketingHow to Market on a Tiny Budget

 Find businesses that serve the same customers but aren’t competitors.
 A wedding photographer partnering with a florist.
 A personal trainer partnering with a nutritionist.
 These partnerships cost nothing but can double your reach overnight.

-You don’t need a £500/month analytics suite to know if your marketing is working.
+You don’t need a GBP 500/month analytics suite to know if your marketing is working.
 Free tools and common sense will tell you everything you need to know.

 Google Search Console shows what keywords bring people to your site.
 Found a surprise keyword ranking on page 2?
 That’s a quick win waiting to happen.
 Update that page with more relevant content and watch it climb.

-Social media platforms provide native analytics that are surprisingly strong.
+Social media platforms provide native analytics that are surprisingly good.
 Instagram Insights tells you when your followers are online, which posts get saved (a strong buying signal), and demographic breakdowns.
-Use this data to refine your posting schedule and content strategy.
+Use this data to refine your posting schedule and content.

 Create unique phone numbers for different campaigns using free Google Voice numbers.
 One for your website, one for social media, one for directories.
 Now you know exactly where calls come from without expensive call tracking software.